 Kitchen Remodel: Cost Comparison

+A kitchen are a great place to begin remodeling your home.
 When it comes to the cost of a kitchen remodel, an advantage is labor can be cheaper since multiple crew members are able to work in the larger space at the same time.
 What will have a greater impact on the cost of your project is which materials you choose for your flooring, cabinets, and countertops.
 As you think about how your kitchen is used and what sort of environment appeals to you, it’s also important to consider how much maintenance you are wanting to do.
 Our team at Bromwell Construction can give you more information on various materials, as well as the estimated cost based on current market rates to help you budget for your kitchen remodel while creating your vision for the space.